Foddy/node-red-contrib-huemagic/README.md

 * Displays current state for all device types in the Node-RED UI
 * Supports activating / deactivating of motion sensors
 * Easy to use alarm and colorloop effects on light bulbs and whole groups
+* Additive state settings on all nodes with multiple commands supported

 ### Installation
 HueMagic was written for **Node.js 4+** and Node-RED v0.17.5+.
-It supports Philips Hue API version v1.19.0.
+It supports Philips Hue API version v1.19.0+.
 _Please make sure, that you deactivate / remove other Philips Hue related NodeRED nodes before installing HueMagic!_

 `npm install node-red-contrib-huemagic`